 Average daily attendance rate is the other academic indicator for both elementary and middle schools.
 This indicator has been a component of Maryland's accountability system since 1989.
 Subgroups within schools, schools, LEAs, and the state are expected to achieve a 94% to meet our satisfactory standard.
+Maryland used an attendance rate goal of 90% for the 2009-2010 school year only in response to excessive absences because of H1N1 or flu-like illnesses.
 For purposes of AYP this standard represents the goal for 2013-2014.
 Intermediate goals and annual objectives are calculated based on a linear progression from the starting point to the achievement of 94% for all students.
 The attendance rate is met if the annual target is met or the attendance improves from the previous year by at least one tenth of one percent.
 Schools, systems, and the State will be accountable for satisfaction of an ultimate attendance rate of 94% by school year 2013-2014.